SAP-samples/cloud-sdk-team-calendar/exercises/04-deploy-to-cf.md

 Now, that you made some progress locally, let's make this application available in the cloud.

 ## Login to Cloud Foundry
-You can login to Cloud Foundry using the following command on the command line:
+Login to Cloud Foundry if you haven't already using the following command on the command line:

 ```sh
 cf login -a https://api.cf.eu10.hana.ondemand.com